stitchdata/docs/_developer-files/connect/api/documentation/api-form-properties.md

       {% include developers/api-endpoint-rollup.html type="form-property" %}

-  - title: "Destination Form Properties"
+  - title: "Destination form properties"
     anchor: "destination-form-properties"
     content: |
       Destination form properties should be sent in the `connection` argument when using the [Create]({{ api.core-objects.destinations.create.anchor }}) or [Update a Destination]({{ api.core-objects.destinations.update.anchor }}) endpoints.